RobTillaart/DRV8825/README.md

 This also updates the position and the steps counters.
 - **uint32_t resetSteps(uint32_t s = 0 )** to reset the steps counter,
 default to zero.
-Returns the last value of steps.
+Returns the last value of internal steps counter.
 - **uint32_t getSteps()** returns the steps made since start of the program or the last **resetSteps()**.
 - **bool setPosition(uint16_t pos = 0)** to calibrate the position of the motor.
 Default to zero.
 Works only if stepsPerRotation > 0